yagizkaymak/stock-price-prediction/input/README.md

-This is the directory where your program would find any test input files.
+This is the directory where the input files can be found.
+These files are actual.txt, predicted.txt, and window.txt.